dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/autocomplete/info.md

 ## Type Ahead and ComboBox

 The Autocomplete component may also be known as _Type Ahead_ or _ComboBox_.
-But autocomplete describes the purpose more pricey and descriptive, therefore Eufemia is using this term.
+But autocomplete describes the purpose more precisely and descriptive, therefore Eufemia is using this term.

 ### When to use it:

-Use it for both small autocomplete purposes and large (async) data set search.
+Use it for both small autocomplete purposes and large (async) data set searches.
 The component supports two ways of showing [ProgressIndicator](/uilib/components/progress-indicator).

 You may check out the [Dropdown](/uilib/components/dropdown/info) component for more details on how to use it etc. They both share the same [DrawerList](/uilib/components/fragments/drawer-list).